AT CASCADE HEIGHTS

 6 Types of Friends That Benefit Your Recovery

 During addiction recovery, many people worry that they will lose their friends and remain alone.
-While this is entirely untrue, it is important to acknowledge that sobriety weeds out the toxic friends.
-However, when toxic friends are removed, sobriety makes way for new, healthy friendships.
+While this is entirely untrue, it is essential to acknowledge that sobriety weeds out the toxic friends.
+However, when poisonous friends are removed, sobriety makes way for new, healthy friendships.
 Whether you already have a sober support group or are in the process of growing your circle, it’s good to know what type of friends to look out for.

 The Socializer